jseifeddine/netbox-ipam-bug/README.md

 # NetBox IPAM Bug Reproduction

-This repository contains a test environment to reproduce and verify a specific IPAM (IP Address Management) bug in NetBox where IP addresses may not be correctly assigned to interfaces when creating them in bulk.
+This repository contains a test environment to reproduce and verify a specific IPAM (IP Address Management) bug in NetBox where IP addresses returned from Netbox IPAM API is inconsistent with reality.

 ## Bug Description